goootlib/MonsterMQ/README.md

 $consumer->changeChannel();
 $consumer->changeChannel(2);
 ```
 **changeChannel($channel)** method accepts one optional argument which is a channel number that going to be used.
-If you omit the argument library will choose the channel number automatically.
+If you omit the argument this method will choose the channel number automatically and return its value for you.
+If specified channel suspended by the server **changeChannel($channel)** will return **false**.
 To close specified channel call **closeChannel($channel)** method with channel number to be closed as an argument.
 To get channel currently being used call **currentChannel()**.
 #### Events
 During the work of MonsterMQ and RabbitMQ last one can suspend or close overproducing channels.
 To handle this events use the following methods of events module: